Partial knee prosthesis : for who, why and how?

 • The gradual resumption of walking takes place in the following days.

-• There rehabilitation starts very early, with a targeted program to recover mobility, strengthen muscles and re-educate proprioception.
+• Rehabilitation begins very early, with a targeted program to regain mobility, strengthen muscles and retrain proprioception.

 Most patients return to an active life quickly, with a gradual return to sporting activities between 2 and 3 months, depending on the profile and individual motivation.